hubleto/developer/book/content/pages/create-first-app.md

 ### Initialization

 Each app is initialized during the Hubleto bootstrap.
-The initialization is done by executing `init()` method of each app in the order in which they have been registered to the application.
+The initialization is done by executing `init()` method of each app in the order in which they have been registered.

 #### Add routes

-To create a routing table for HTTP GET requests, you must use `httpGet()` method of the application's router which is availabe in `$this->app->router` variable.
+To create a routing table for HTTP GET requests, use `httpGet()` method of the application's router which is availabe in `$this->app->router` variable.
 The method takes an array of routes as an argument and adds these routes to the router's routing table.

+> **REMEMBER** `$this->app` is the secret word for accessing the Hubleto main core app.
+It is NOT referencing your app.

 Each route is a very simple key/value pair where key is a regular expression to match relative URL (the URL without the rewritebase) against and the value is the class name of controller to be executed.

 An example of a simple routing table is shown below.
-This routing adds a `my-app` URL which will show the app's dashboard.
+This routing adds a `my-app` URL which will show your app's dashboard.

 **./apps/MyApp/Loader.php**
 ```php